kuviman/extremely-extreme-sports/postmortem/postmortem.md

 So, your own character movement is completely calculated on your side, then messages are being sent to the server with your updated position, and thats basically it.
 The engine will send all the updates to all other clients.

 The only thing that I still have to do is the interpolation, since you will be receiving updates less often than your display refresh rate.
 This is done by maintaining two copies of all the players on the client - the "rendered" one and the "current" one.
-The current what was last sent by the server, but also updated just as your own player until the next update arrives.
+The current is what was last sent by the server, but also updated just as your own player until the next update arrives.
 And the rendered one is interpolating towards the current one so that it will become same in 300ms, which is supposed to be a high enough ping so it looks ok.
 This means that you actually see other people slightly behind their actual position, but, since you can not crash into other players, this should be unnoticeable.

 Thanks to all people who came to [my stream](https://www.twitch.tv/kuviman) during the development to help me test the gameplay and multiplayer parts as early as possible.